MsgLosers/hydrusrv-1/README.md

 When necessary, this section will be expanded with upgrade guides to new major versions.

+#### Upgrading from 4.x to 5.x

+Upgrading from `4.x` to `5.x` can be done via `git pull && yarn` and requires only a few setting changes and considerations.

+The only major change is the addition of counts when listing files and tags, requiring some API changes as well as the addition of two new tables to the content database.

+If you are using hydrusrv-sync and hydrusrvue, you will need to update those to `2.x` to maintain compatibility with hydrusrv `5.x`.

 #### Upgrading from 3.x to 4.x